 The total value of a property based on its income-producing potential, calculated by dividing NOI by the cap rate.
 Also refers to the overall investment structure and the amount of debt versus equity used to acquire a property.

-Hover over terms to see definitions, or visit our glossary for the full list.
+Hover over terms to see definitions.
+View the full glossary for all terms.